iRiteshTech/QR-Code-Generator/README.md

 8. Generate QR

+8. Use the Application

+- Register a New Account
+- Login with Registered Credentials
 - Enter any Text or URL
 - Select QR Size
 - Click Generate QR
 - Download QR Code
 - View QR History
+- Clear QR History

 ---